-Initialize the 128T Node
+Initialize the SSR Node

-For 128T routers, you will be prompted for the IP address(es) of your 128T conductor(s).
-If you have conductors, enter the administrative addresses and the node will retrieve the configuration from the conductor.
+For SSR routers, you will be prompted for the IP address(es) of the conductor.
+If you have a conductor, enter the administrative IP address and the node will retrieve the configuration from the conductor.
 If you have only one conductor (i.e., a standalone conductor), leave the field labeled 2nd Conductor Address blank.
 If you have no conductors, choose Skip.

 When asked What kind of Router/Conductor node is this?, select from the following options:

-1st HA Node: This router/conductor is the first node of a high availability pair.
+1st HA Node: This router is the first node of a high availability pair.
 You will be prompted to provide the local IP address for this node.
 The 2nd HA node will contact this node at the address provided to synchronize state.
 Note: The 1st Node IP address must be reachable by the 2nd HA Node.

-2nd HA Node: This router/conductor is the second node of a high availability pair, where the first node has been initialized.
+2nd HA Node: This router is the second node of a high availability pair, where the first node has been initialized.
 You will be prompted to provide the 1st Node IP address for this 2nd node that will be used to synchronize state.
 Note: The 2nd Node IP address must be reachable by the 1st HA Node.

-b).
 Enter the following system properties on the Node Info screen:

-Both routers and conductors can consist of one node (for standalone systems) or two nodes (for highly available systems).
+Both routers and conductors can consist of one node (for standalone systems) or two nodes (for highly available systems). :::

-conductor-node1.conductor.
+boston_router-node1.router.
 The full system name is reflected in the PCLI prompt as discussed in the Document Conventions section of this document.

-On the Password Setup screen, create a password for the 128T Admin user.
+On the Password Setup screen, create a password for the SSR Admin user.
 The administrator password must be at least 8 characters long, contain at least 1 uppercase letter, at least 1 lowercase letter, at least 1 number, cannot contain the username in any form, and cannot repeat characters more than 3 times.
 This operation is only performed on the standalone or first node in the HA peer.note

 Resetting a password requires entering the old password.
 If a password is lost or forgotten and the account is inaccessible, the account cannot be recovered.
 Please keep password records accessible and secure.

-To Verify the 128T Installation:
+To Verify the SSR Installation:

 Launch a command prompt window.

 sudo systemctl status 128T